Slaine (rapper): 2012 to present day: subsequent success

 In 2019, he acted in John Swab's Run with the Hunted.
 That year he also released the album One Day.

 In 2021, Carroll acted in the suspense film Ida Red by John Swab.
 That year he also released the album The Things We Can't Forgive.

+In 2022, Carroll acted in It Snows All the Time.

+In 2023, Carroll acted in two John Swab's films Little Dixie, and One Day as Lion.

-Personal
+Personal life

 Carroll is a father with one son.

 In 2022, in addition to his music and acting career, Carroll opened up Charles River Recovery with a group of professionals whose mission is to give treatment to people who suffer from addiction.
 Carroll found sobriety in March 2014 after a long battle with alcoholism and addiction and became increasingly involved in helping others after losing his best friend to an overdose.
-Charles River Recovery is a 110 bed inpatient medical detox and clinical stabilization facility in the Boston area.
+Charles River Recovery is a 110-bed in-patient medical detox and clinical stabilization facility in the Boston area.